top of page

 The goal of this user journey map was to highlight gaps in our stakeholders’ journey to help our team further grasp what WPAs do on a given task and in which areas we need to learn more.

-• Explored scenario: WPA contacting another WPA, identified gaps in engaging with resources and uncertainties in extending the experience.
+• Explored scenario: In one example, a WPA contacting another WPA revealed gaps in engaging with resources and uncertainties in sharing experiences.

-• Used insights to develop interview protocol focusing on communication, strengths/weaknesses, and crisis management.
+• We used insights to develop an interview protocol focused on communication, strengths/weaknesses, and crisis management.

 Screenshot 2024-04-01 at 7.15.09 PM.png